-Easement Is a strip of land dedicated for the laying of underground pipes.
-An easement is a right annexed to land.
+Easement An easement is a right annexed to land.
 Not all lots have easements and not all underground lines or overland flow paths are located in easements.
 If a lot has an easement it will be noted on the certificate of title for the property and will refer to a deposited plan or dealing that describes the easement.

 Junction This is the point where household pipes connect to the point between the owner's pipes and Council's pipes.
 It is usually a PVC pipe, either 100 mm or 150 mm in diameter and finished 100 mm above ground level with a concrete surround.
-The inspection shaft is used to access both the
+The inspection shaft is used to access both the owner's pipes and Council's pipes when there is a blockage etc.